syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Tables.md

 {% endhighlight %}
 {% endtabs %}

-## Copy and append an existing column to a table
+## Copy an existing column to the end of table

 You can copy an existing column and append it to the end of table.
 Refer to the following code example.